Umesh090123/Umesh090123/README.md

-### Hi there 👋
+👋 Hi, I’m Umesh Sikka.
-I am Umesh Sikka.
+👀 I’m interested in Software development and Web development.
-I’m interested in Software development and Web development.
+🤝 I’m looking to collaborate on real world projects :)
-📫 How to reach me: www.linkedin.com/in/umeshsikka90 , umeshsikka0123@gmail.com
+📫 How to reach me : - umeshsikka0123@gmail.com

 <!--
 **Umesh090123/Umesh090123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.